HunterFPU/Practice-Repo-FA2021/flpoly_student.md

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course

-- Course 2

-- Course 3

-- Course 4
+- Precalculus

+- Intro to Data Science

+- Foundation for Academic Success

+- Intro into Python

+- Cloud Infrastructure and Services

 **Hobbies:**

 I am _passionate about_:

-- Thing 1

-- Thing 2

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- Playing competitively in Rainbow Six Siege

+- Doing well in college so that i may get a good career, and learn key concepts.

+- Going to Florida Poly to become a better person and learning various concepts and being able to

 ***

-> Last modified: YYYY/MM/DD
+> Last modified: 2021/09/06